pulumi/pulumi/developer-docs/architecture/type-system.md

 each language SDK and interchange format to ensure that these semantics are faithfully implemented, ideally in as idiomatic a fashion as possible.

+Note that this document describes the abstract type system rather than describing its implementations.
+As long as implementations faithfully implement the semantics described by this document, they may choose to provide simpler APIs/shorthands/etc. for the various types and combinators.
+For example, the SDK for a language that natively supports operations on [`Output<T>`](#outputt) values may not expose [`Output<T>`](#outputt) types and combinators to the user at all.

 ## Primitive Types

 The core primitives of the Pulumi type system form a superset of the JSON type system, and supports the following types:

 - `Null`, which represents the lack of a value
 - `Bool`, which represents a boolean value